Ian Worthington

 Also in 2019, he and Assoc.
 Prof. David Pritchard (UQ) won an ARC Discovery Project Grant of over $141,000 for their research project 'Democratic Athens at War'.

-The few hours of his week not taken up with research and the like are spent in various Hallyu ventures.
+A willing victim of Hallyu, the few hours of his week not taken up with research and the like are spent listening to k-pop, watching k-dramas, and even grappling with Korean.

 Fingerprint